commonhaus/foundation/FAQ.md

 though they may receive fewer direct benefits compared to those in sub-foundations.

 Like the Linux Foundation,
-the Commonhaus Foundation aims to be a welcoming home for open-source projects, offering an alternative for those seeking a community with shared interests and a more tailored support structure.
+the Commonhaus Foundation aims to be a welcoming home for open source projects, offering an alternative for those seeking a community with shared interests and a more tailored support structure.
 We provide a space for projects that value a smaller, more focused community engagement,